Beach House In Focus Impact

 Tip #4: Strategically Use Statistics to Show Scope

 Everyone loves a great story, but if you have any grant managers or business-minded people on your mailing list, then you also need to show the broader scope of your impact with carefully-selected statistics.
 As with story gathering, you need to be strategic and focused.
 Too many nonprofits “dump” data on their donors and volunteers, expecting their audience to sift through and make meaning out of a bunch of numbers.
 Instead, showcase metrics that support your mission.
-A great tool to help you stay focused is a logic model.
-This tool helps to answer key questions such as, “How do we know that we are making progress?”
+A great tool to help you stay focused is a logic model, which helps to answer key questions such as, “How do we know that we are making progress?”
 “What are the key outcomes you measure?” and “What is the long-term impact you desire?”

 Tip #5: Make Sure You Have Good Content